Privacy Policy

 9. Contact details via the website

-The website of Carrotees UG (haftungsbeschränkt) contains information that enables quick electronic contact with our company and direct communication with us, which also includes a general address for electronic mail (e-mail address), in accordance with legal requirements.
-If a data subject contacts the controller by email or via a contact form, the personal data transmitted by the data subject is automatically stored.
-Such personal data transmitted voluntarily by a data subject to the controller is stored for the purpose of processing or contacting the data subject.
-This personal data is not passed on to third parties.
+Due to legal requirements, the website of Carrotees UG (haftungsbeschränkt) contains information that enables quick electronic contact with our company as well as direct communication with us, which also includes a general email address.
+If a data subject contacts the controller via email or through a contact form, the personal data transmitted by the data subject will be automatically stored.
+Such personal data, provided voluntarily by a data subject to the controller, will be stored for the purposes of processing or contacting the data subject.
+This personal data will not be disclosed to third parties.

 10. Routine deletion and blocking of personal data